 Lakewood is a tiny town located in the state of Wisconsin.
 With a population of 241 people and just one neighborhood, Lakewood is the 495th largest community in Wisconsin.

-Lakewood is a blue-collar town, with 36.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Lakewood, you'll notice that it is more blue-collar than most other communities in America.
+36.24% of Lakewood’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lakewood is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Lakewood who work in sales jobs (28.19%), maintenance occupations (13.42%), and management occupations (6.04%).

 A relatively large number of people in Lakewood telecommute to their jobs.
 Overall, about 29.53% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Lakewood is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Lakewood doesn't have a public transportation system that people use for their commute.

 In terms of college education, Lakewood is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.09% of adults 25 and older in the town have at least a bachelor's degree.